runeunhjem/javascript-frameworks-ca-react/README.md

       * Checkout success page
     The Homepage should have a list of all the products.
 There should be a look-ahead search bar that filters products when typing in a product name.
 Clicking on a product should take a user to an individual product page.

-    You pages should use a <Layout> component that contains a header and footer.
+    Your pages should use a <Layout> component that contains a header and footer.
 The header should contain a nav bar as well as a Cart icon component that acts as a button as well as displays the current number of items in the cart.

   </p>